Using Social Media: Blogs

 - Consider search engine optimization by adding a set of keywords related to your blog post.
 This strategy will increase the probability that your blog post will show up in search engines.
 You can search for keywords using Google Trends.

 - Always include a relevant visual in your blog post.
 Internet users continue to become more and more drawn to visual content, as shown through their engagement activity on various social media platforms, such as Facebook and Instagram.
-To illustrate your points in the post, use your own photos or videos, low-cost stock photos, or photos from Flickr’s Creative Commons.
+To illustrate your points in the post, use your own photos or videos, low-cost stock photos, or photos from Flickr's Creative Commons.

 - Use the #CommunitiesTalk hashtag throughout your blog post and in your posts on social media.
 This will encourage your readers to search for and use the hashtag in their own content.

 - Headline Analyzer—Gives a quick, free assessment of a headline's structure, grammar, and readability.

 - Hemingway—Highlights long or hard to read sentences.

 - Grammarly—Catches common grammatical mistakes often overlooked by Microsoft Word.

-- Canva— e Creates images and graphics for your blog posts to give them dimension and visual interest.
+- Canva—Creates images and graphics for your blog posts to give them dimension and visual interest.

 - Blog Title Generator—Stumped for content or need ideas on a particular topic?
 Enter keywords for blog post content and title suggestions.

-- Airtable— Organize workflow and editorial calendars for blog content.
+- Airtable—Organizes workflow and editorial calendars for blog content.